medialab/hyphe-traph/fosdem2018/index.md

 ===

-We are confident we can further improve our structure and that people here can help us do so!
+We are confident we can further improve the structure.

+And that people here can help us do so!

 ===